timescale/docs.timescale.com-content/README.md

 ### A note on page links

-None of the internal page links within these files will work on Github.
+None of the internal page links within these files will work on GitHub.
 They are designed to function within the code for the documentation site at [docs.timescale.com](http://docs.timescale.com).
 All external links should work.

 ### A note on anchors